JOHN DUNLEAVY, CHAIR

 Michael joined the Metro Arts Board in July 2012 as Treasurer.

-Michael is an experienced company director and former CFO with a business career spans more than 30 years.
-In addition to his Metro Arts directorship, Michael is currently serving as a Non-Executive Director of BT Super, Stadiums Queensland, the Mortgage and Finance Association of Australia, and Queensland Teachers Union Health.
-He chairs the Audit Risk and Compliance Committees at BT Super, MFAA, and Stadiums Queensland.
+Michael is an experienced company director and former CFO with a business career spanning more than 30 years.
+In addition to his Metro Arts directorship, Michael is currently serving as a Non-Executive Director of BT Super, the Mortgage and Finance Association of Australia, and Queensland Teachers Union Health.
+He chairs the Audit Risk and Compliance Committees at BT Super, and MFAA.

 Michael previously served as an Executive Director on over 40 company Boards of QSuper, QIC, and Suncorp Group subsidiary companies as part of his executive responsibilities.
+He also spent three years as a Non-Executive Director of Stadiums Queensland.
 Michael has over 12 years’ C-suite experience as a CFO at QSuper and QIC, leading Finance, Governance, Investment, Risk and Compliance, and Corporate Services teams.

 Brian Lucas is a choreographer, director, teacher and writer.
 Trained in both dance and theatre, he has a national reputation for creating powerful, provocative and intelligent works that sit uniquely between both artforms.
 Brian has recently completed a three year term as a member of the Dance Board of the Australia Council.
 He is the national President of Ausdance.